USGS-VIZLAB/vue-scratch/README.md

 `DA.vue`: An animated svg about data assimilation that demonstrates the use of `gsap` for a simple timeline animation.
 This depends on an external svg file `dasvg-01-01.svg`, which is imported via `svg-loader` and animated using `gsap`.
 The timeline animation is defined within the `initTime()` method.
 The final product can be seen here: https://twitter.com/USGS_DataSci/status/1431332579634991114/photo/1

 `rain.vue`: A canvas-based animation of numbers falling like rain.
 Numeric inputs to customize the animation are annotated in the code.
 Uses flex positioning to fill screen.

+`Sidebar.vue`: An expandable box used to define terms when clicked on.
+Can be seen in action in `snow-to-flow`.
+Useful for providing more information for those who are looking for it.